dubo-dubon-duponey/sh-art/source/core/README.md

    * `CLI_VERSION`: "0.0.1" by default
    * `CLI_LICENSE`: "MIT" by default
    * `CLI_DESC`: "A fancy piece of shcript" by default
-   * `CLI_USAGE`: "mycli [flags] argument" by default
+   * `CLI_USAGE`: customize this if you don't like the output of the default help
+   * `DC_CLI_OPTS` (array): `( "my flag" "my arg description" )` - if you do not like the default help output

-Additionally, the `dc::commander::init` may be called with arguments to control the name of the `MYCLI_LOG_LEVEL` and `MYCLI_LOG_AUTH` environment variables
+Additionally, the `dc::commander::initialize` may be called with arguments to control the name of the `MYCLI_LOG_LEVEL` and `MYCLI_LOG_AUTH` environment variables

-For more flexibility, people can write their own `dc::commander::help` or `dc::commander::version` methods to customize the output.
+For more flexibility, people can write their own `dc::commander::help` or `dc::commander::version` methods to further customize the output.

-Or just take some inspiration from `dc::commander::init` and write their own initialization routine...
+Or just take some inspiration from `dc::commander::initialize` and `dc::commander::boot` and write their own initialization routine...

 ### errors